paridhijain5/Portfolio/Power BI Reports/Walmart Analysis Dashboard/Description.md

 ## Dataset Description
-The dataset used for this dashboard contains the following fields:
+The [walmart dataset](https://github.com/paridhijain5/Portfolio/blob/main/Power%20BI%20Reports/Walmart%20Analysis%20Dashboard/Walmart%20(Sample).xlsx) used for this dashboard contains the following fields:
    * Order ID: Unique identifier for each order.
    * Order Date: The date when the order was placed.
    * Ship Date: The date when the order was shipped.